 We stop at shops when Julie feels like it, stop at cafes when Julie is hungry, basically just do whatever Julie wants to.
 Zach is just responsible for us getting there.

 You heard us.
 F-R-E-E T-A-P-A-S. Five finger discount.
 As in put your wallet away and dive in face first to some scrumptious Spanish eats!
+The Granada food is so so delicious.

 Every single bar or cafe we went to had free tapas, and we went to quite a few (not to brag), so you will easily be able to find free tapas on your trip.
 In fact, we challenge you to find a place that doesn’t have free tapas.

 Thankfully, you don’t HAVE to order alcohol to take advantage of the free tapas, it comes with coffee and other drinks as well.
-However it is very well within Spanish culture to enjoy a beer or two with lunch, so feel free to fire away!
+However it is very well within Spanish culture to enjoy a sangria or two with lunch, so feel free to fire away!

 Our advice: go on a Sunday.
 Admission to El Bañuelo is free on Sundays, and though we thought it was extremely cool, there are better ways to spend our money in Granada.
+Besides, we are always looking for the best ways to see a new city on a budget.

 The bath house is pretty small (the entire tour takes about 15 minutes) so we recommend taking advantage of free entrance on Sundays.
 You can get some awesome pics on the inside though!